AHPA (WA Branch) Healthway

 Health Promotion Scholarships

-Congratulations 2023 recipients Tyara Aung, Tiffany King and Eliza Locke.
+Congratulations 2023 recipients Tyara Aung, Tiffany King and Eliza Lock.

 Want to kick start your career in health promotion?

-Health agencies and organisations are encouraged to consider the prospect of hosting an applicant in a health promotion position that is funded by the scholarship.
+Health agencies and organisations are encouraged to consider the prospect of hosting an applicant.
 Applicants must be supervised by a health professional with health promotion experience and skills within the organisation and undertake tasks of mutual benefit to the professional career of the applicant and the selected organisation.
 The project can form part of an existing program within an organisation or may be a new initiative where planning has been undertaken.
 It is essential that the project already has funding as the scholarship only covers the salary (plus 20% on-costs).
 The applicant should not be expected to source further funding in order to complete the project.
 Additional funds will not be available from Healthway beyond the scholarship period.
 Each scholarship offered is for a six-month full-time health promotion work placement (part-time options can be negotiated).
-For more info, download the 2020 Handbook and see the Application Form and Project Proposal.

 Celebrating 21 Years